Suman373/EVE-Chatbot/README.md

 ![CSS()](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)

 ![Javascript()](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
-## Lessons Learned

-### Integrating a REST api from RapidApi

 ## Feedback
-### If you have see any issue in my project, feel free to create an issue and contribute to this project!
+### If you have any issue with my project, feel free to create an issue or contribute to this project!

 ## Made with Love &#10084;